aapts/Positioning/README.md

           %intersection of circles around first two beacons (placed in the corners of the
           %bound area)
           %
           %method works only if the dimension of a problem is == 2

+Method 2, trilateration:
+This method is similar to analytical, except here the values of intersection points are calculated numerically.

+          function roverCalcPosition = TrilaterationMethod(params,beacons,distances)
+          %the most frequent intersection point is assumed to be the POI